 WARNING: Students with holds on their records cannot access drop/add.
 Take care of holds prior to the drop/add period!
-Make sure you complete the pre-registration requirements to access drop/add.

 Semester Hour Enrollment

 Minimum full-time enrollment for undergraduate students is 12 hours per semester in regular semesters (fall and spring).
 For each summer session, the minimum is five hours.
 Audit hours are not used in establishing minimum full-time enrollments.
 Before dropping below 12 credit hours, you should consider whether part-time status will affect the following: financial aid, health and car insurance, NCAA eligibility, on-campus residency, and scholarships.